microsoft/rushstack-websites/websites/api-extractor.com/docs/pages/configs/tsdoc_json.md

 ---
-layout: page
 title: tsdoc.json
-navigation_source: docs_nav
 ---

 [TSDoc](https://tsdoc.org/) is a standard syntax for TypeScript doc comments.
 It can be extended with custom tag definitions.
 API Extractor's custom tags are referred to as "AEDoc" tags.
 They are defined in the file [extends/tsdoc-base.json](https://github.com/microsoft/rushstack/blob/main/apps/api-extractor/extends/tsdoc-base.json).

 If your code comments are processed by other TSDoc-compatible tools, you can add a **tsdoc.json** config file to your project.
 This enables different tools to agree about how comments should be parsed.
-If you are using the [eslint-plugin-tsdoc](https://www.npmjs.com/package/eslint-plugin-tsdoc) plugin, it also enables ESLint to report warnings for tags that are ***not defined*** (for example misspelled) or ***not supported*** (for example a standardized tag that is not implemented by your tooling).
+If you are using the [eslint-plugin-tsdoc](https://www.npmjs.com/package/eslint-plugin-tsdoc) plugin, it also enables ESLint to report warnings for tags that are **_not defined_** (for example misspelled) or **_not supported_** (for example a standardized tag that is not implemented by your tooling).

 Add a file like this to your project:

 **&lt;your-project-folder&gt;/tsdoc.json**

 ```js
 {
   "$schema": "https://developer.microsoft.com/json-schemas/tsdoc/v0/tsdoc.schema.json",